Icelandic Roots Public Webinar - 26 Feb 2025

 This monumental celebration was not limited to Iceland alone.
 New Icelandic immigrants in North America also held a celebration on that Sunday, August 2, 1874.
 Though it was a time for celebration, the speakers also gave stern reminders and admonitions.

-We invite you to an Icelandic Roots public webinar to delve deeper into these historical proceedings and their significance that remains today.
+We invite you to an Icelandic Roots public webinar where we will delve deeper into these historical proceedings and their significance that remains today.
 This session will explore the stories, people, places, music, and more associated with this momentous occasion and highlight their lasting impact on our culture and heritage.